ferraroluc/terraform101/README.md

 ## Registry

-HashiCorp has a place for saving any kind of resources as modules, providers, libraries and documentation.
-Here is the [link](https://registry.terraform.io/).
+HashiCorp has a [place](https://registry.terraform.io/) for saving any kind of resources as modules, providers, libraries and documentation.

 It is recommended to read the provider documentation and follow recommendations for creating resources before starting a project.